SimVascular/svFSIplus/README.md

 ## Getting started

 Please see the documentation for [getting started](https://simvascular.github.io/svFSIplus/index.html) and [implementation details](https://simvascular.github.io/svFSIplus/implementation.html).
+To run examples, have a look at our [testing guide](https://simvascular.github.io/svFSIplus/testing.html).